radarblack/RadarKeys/README.md

 1. Like, do I really have to explain how to do this...?
 2. Like, seriously?
 3. No. You're trolling.

+• For analysis and debugging, the log files are located in ".../mod/radarKeys/radarKeys_log.txt"
 ```
 ## Updates
 ```